gitter-badger/data-pipeline-education/SETUP.md

 1. Azure account linked to a Microsoft Account, e.g. <yourname>@outlook.com or your work email, (HIGHLY recommended it be your **organizational/work email**) - please ensure you have done so by signing into the azure portal:  https://portal.azure.com.

-2. Power BI online requires an **organizational/work email** (sign-in or sign-up [here](https://powerbi.microsoft.com/en-us/landing/signin/)).
+2. Power BI online account - Power BI online requires an **organizational/work email** (sign-in or sign-up [here](https://powerbi.microsoft.com/en-us/landing/signin/)).
 If you only have a Microsoft Account (not organizational/work related), you can use the Power BI Desktop application (download [here](https://powerbi.microsoft.com/en-us/desktop/)), but this course will be speaking mainly about the online version.

+3. Visual Studio 2015 Desktop (Community Edition is fine) - Please ensure you install with SQL Server Data Tools or download separately [here](https://msdn.microsoft.com/en-us/library/mt204009.aspx).

 ## Pre-Work for Instructor-Led Class